-❖ Bureau of Indian Affairs
+& Bureau of Indian Affairs

 One of the purposes of the Bureau of Indian Affairs is to provide assistance to Native Americans who meet the requirements mandated by each tribe.
 Bureau of Indian Affairs determines eligibility.
-To apply for assistance, contact your tribal office.
+To apply for assistance, contact your tribal education department.
+Please inform the Financial Aid Office/Bursar if you become eligible for a tribal scholarship.